nest/nest-simulator/doc/contribute/coding_guidelines_cpp.rst

 #####################

-We ship a script ``./extras/check_code_style.sh`` that lets you perform the checks on all changed files as we do during the TravisCI tasks.
+We ship a script ``./extras/check_code_style.sh`` that lets you perform the checks on all changed files as we do during the Travis CI tasks.

 .. code::